Perspective (geometry): Perspectivity

 If each of the perspective figures consists of all the points on a line (a range) then transformation of the points of one range to the other is called a central perspectivity.
 A dual transformation, taking all the lines through a point (a pencil) to another pencil by means of an axis of perspectivity is called an axial perspectivity.

 Triangles

 An important special case occurs when the figures are triangles.
-Two triangles that are perspective from a point are called a central couple and two triangles that are perspective from a line are called an axial couple.
+Two triangles that are perspective from a point are said to be centrally perspective and are called a central couple.
+Two triangles that are perspective from a line are called axially perspective and an axial couple.

 Notation

 Karl von Staudt introduced the notation $ABC \doublebarwedge abc$ to indicate that triangles ABC and abc are perspective.

 Related theorems and configurations

-Desargues' theorem states that, a central couple of triangles is axial.
-The converse statement, an axial couple of triangles is central, is equivalent (either can be used to prove the other).
+Desargues' theorem states that a central couple of triangles is axial.
+The converse statement, that an axial couple of triangles is central, is equivalent (either can be used to prove the other).
 Desargues' theorem can be proved in the real projective plane, and with suitable modifications for special cases, in the Euclidean plane.
-Projective planes in which this result can be proved are called Desarguesian planes.
+Projective planes in which central and axial perspectivity of triangles are equivalent are called Desarguesian planes.

 There are ten points associated with these two kinds of perspective: six on the two triangles, three on the axis of perspectivity, and one at the center of perspectivity.
 Dually, there are also ten lines associated with two perspective triangles: three sides of the triangles, three lines through the center of perspectivity, and the axis of perspectivity.
 These ten points and ten lines form an instance of the Desargues configuration.

 If two triangles are a central couple in at least two different ways (with two different associations of corresponding vertices, and two different centers of perspectivity) then they are perspective in three ways.
 This is one of the equivalent forms of Pappus's (hexagon) theorem.
 When this happens, the nine associated points (six triangle vertices and three centers) and nine associated lines (three through each perspective center) form an instance of the Pappus configuration.

 The Reye configuration is formed by four quadruply perspective tetrahedra in an analogous way to the Pappus configuration.